-- Banff Transportation Group: Popular transportation group that will take you from Calgary to Canmore or vice versa.
+- Banff Transportation Group: This popular transportation group will take you from Calgary to Canmore or vice versa.

-- Banff Private Charters: If you have a large group, like a wedding party, this is a good option as they cater to up to 24 people.
+- Banff Private Charters: This is a good option for a large group, like a wedding party, as they cater to up to 24 people.

 - Limo To Go: If you want to arrive in Canmore in style, be it a luxury dean, luxury SUV, or even a limo, Limo to Go has you covered.